DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 ---
 layout: course
-title: Delivering Better Data & Research Insights [OPEN]
+title: Delivering Better Data & Research Insights
 course_short_name: >-
-  Delivering better data & research insights: choosing the right method for the right question [OPEN]
+  Delivering better data & research insights: choosing the right method for the right question
 description: >-
   When someone approaches you with a problem, how do you ensure that the method you’ve chosen will give you answers?
 How do you distill problems into